 During the descent

-In the descent we saw a campsite, although according to the map there would only be one in the next village.
-We still had enough time left to get there, but didn't want to cycle all the way there only to find it was an error on the map.
-At the campsite's front desk was a basket containing free books, including a map of Germany that we took as it might come in handy on our return journey.
+During the descent we saw a campsite, although according to the map there would only be one in the next village.
+We still had enough time left to get there, but we didn't want to cycle all the way there only to find it was an error on the map.
+At the campsite's front desk was a basket containing free books, including a map of Germany that we took for our return journey.
 There was also a public BBQ that smelled nice.
 After registering I asked if we could join.

 Fortunately we could, they sold meat at the front desk as well.
 They only had one white and one brown sausage left, which we both bought.
 They were expensive, 14 euros for the two.
 In Switzerland everything is expensive.
 First we pitched our tent and then went over to the grill.
-The meat did include a free bean salad and bread.
-Since the BBQ was nearly over we put a much as possible on our plates.
-That way we did get a lot of warm, good food for our money.
+The meat included a free bean salad and bread.
+Since the BBQ was nearly over we put as much as possible on our plates.
+That way we got much warm, good food for our money.